Missing Malaysia plane puts new satellite sensors in the spotlight

 At present, planes have to keep a distance of about 50 nautical miles apart when flying across the North Atlantic.
 But if space-based satellites were able to track planes second by second, those gaps could be closed, meaning more planes flying and shorter flight paths.

-Aireon’s Thoma cited estimates of $125 million in annual fuel savings in the North Atlantic region for each airline, which would amount to annual aggregate fuel savings across the industry of around $6 billion to $8 billion.
-(Additional reporting by Paul Sandle and Brenda Goh in London; editing by Anna Willard)
+Aireon’s Thoma cited estimates of $125 million in annual fuel savings in the North Atlantic region for all airlines, which would amount to estimated fuel savings of around $6 billion to $8 billion through 2030.

+(In Wednesday story, corrects final paragraph to adjust timeline for projected savings)

+Additional reporting by Paul Sandle and Brenda Goh in London; editing by Anna Willard